 David Burke, “Iran calls Trump’s reaction to deadly ISIS attacks in Tehran ‘repugnant’ after the US president warned the nation is reaping what it sows for ‘sponsoring terrorism,’” Daily Mail, June 8, 2017.

-Posted by Jonas E. Alexis on June 10, 2017, With 3886 Reads Filed under World.
+Posted by Jonas E. Alexis on June 10, 2017, With 4005 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.